 Step 2: Lunch Step 3: Dinner Step 4: Snacks

 By definition, a healthy breakfast, is a vegan breakfast, so this is an excellent approach to your transition.
-Start your day with a shot of wheat grass, fruit, muesli and non-diary milk or yoghurt, toast and nut butter or Marmite, muffin and Cheezly.
-For a more decadent weekend breakfast you can dive into savoury tofu scramble and vegetarian sausages, or tempeh bacon with hash browns, grilled mushrooms and tomatoes.
+Start your day with a shot of wheat grass; fruit; muesli and non-diary milk or yoghurt; toast and nut butter or Marmite; or muffin and Cheezly.
+For a more decadent weekend breakfast, you can dive into savoury tofu scramble and vegetarian sausages, or tempeh bacon with hash browns, grilled mushrooms and tomatoes.

 Step 2: Lunch